-It was Spring 2016 when I decided to give pickleball a try.
+A few years ago, I decided to give pickleball a try.
 You see, I had one of those friends that dives in when she discovers something new.
 She was constantly bubbling over with glee about pickleball—she enjoyed the community of players, the physical movement, the competition, and the ease of learning.
 Her encouragement propelled me to seek out a group.

 My first game was inside of a medium-sized recreation center, on the court of a standard-sized gymnasium.
-Upon entering, there are bleachers on one side. it was easy to find the organizer and get my name on the list as a new player.
+Upon entering, there are bleachers on one side.
+It was easy to find the organizer and get my name on the list as a new player.

 My first few games were fun.
 I felt comfortable with the group, and the bonus was that the organizer was both a nice guy and a really good instructor.
 He patiently went over the rules, volunteered to play as my partner so that I could learn faster, and also offered a lot of encouragement.
 He also would practice one-on-one with me to learn short shots, dinks, and volleys.
 My first sessions on the court were like a new romance.
 Little did I know that the court I was playing on would soon be cordoned off to me!

-After playing for about 3 or 4 weeks, about once a week, and sometimes an additional day when I did not have any clients scheduled, I began to feel like I was doing rather well.
+After playing for about three or four weeks, about once a week, and sometimes an additional day when I did not have any clients scheduled, I began to feel like I was doing rather well.
 I could hit the ball without missing, and return it on most volleys.
 But I was lacking one important attribute: enthusiasm.
 For me, it was just a way to exercise.
 As a beginner, I was not able to provide much in the way of competition.
 In retrospect, my fellow players pegged me as a wimpy player from the get-go.

 After a few weeks, I noticed that the group I was playing with consisted pretty much of the exact same 20 or so people every week, and ditto no matter what day I attended.
-They all seemed to have known each other for a long time, and had a type of short-hand communication that evaded me.
+They all seemed to have known each other for a long time, and had a type of shorthand communication that evaded me.
 They would say a few words to each other, sign up on a sheet to get in line to play, and sit on bleachers near to each other, sometimes having conversations and sometimes not.

 At first, I wondered if I was being oversensitive, or imagining this weird ostracization.
-Having been one of those kids who was always the last chosen for team sports, like volleyball or baseball, I had scars of athletic ineptitude that had left little engrams on my self esteem.
+Having been one of those kids who was always the last chosen for team sports, like volleyball or baseball, I had scars of athletic ineptitude that had left little engrams on my self-esteem.

 I decided that I must be overreacting.
-So, I returned for another week and made more “aggressive” attempts at communication with some of the other players.
+So I returned for another week and made more “aggressive” attempts at communication with some of the other players.
 One day I even positioned myself on the bleachers and sat next to a 60-something man who was one of the regulars, and asked him some simple questions that I thought would get him talking, like “How long have you played pickleball?”
-His answer was: “2 years.”
+His answer was: “Two years.”
 I nodded - the usual gesture of acknowledgement and also invitation to elaborate on details of original answer… nothing.
-I tried again with another question: “Does it take a long time to get good at this.”
+I tried again with another question: “Does it take a long time to get good at this?”
 Answer: “Yes.”
 No expansion on that either.

 With this fail, I still patted myself on my back for trying to get “in” with this crowd, and also resolved to not let myself feel defeated.
 Maybe he was just in a bad mood, or didn’t feel like talking that day.
 I also considered the possibility that sometimes older people are in pain or have a sports injury that makes it difficult for them to be “chatty.”
 Yes, I went there.
 Anything but the harsh reality that he did not like me, or, did not like playing with me.